-Tom rang thit ba chi (caramelized shrimp and pork belly) served with bowl of hot jasmine rice, pickled mustard greens, and soup of the day would be like our family’s pizza night if we actually ever had one, a once week or two fall back when mom didn’t feel like making anything special in the kitchen.
+Tom rang thit ba chi has many names: thit rang, thit rim, tom thit rim, thit ba roi rang tom; but it’s essentially caramelized pork and shrimp and is a fundamental dish in almost all vietnamese house holds.
+It’s akin to meatballs and spaghetti or macaroni and cheese to Italian and American cuisines.
+Served with bowl of hot jasmine rice, pickled mustard greens, and soup of the day, it would be like our family’s pizza night, if we had it growing up.
+It’s the fall back recipe when mom didn’t feel like making anything special in the kitchen.
 But of course, she knew we all LOVED this dish and I’m certain had no guilt about her lack of menu diversification or the fact we might have had this dish 1, 2, or even 3 weeks in a row.

-We love it not only because it contains two ingredients we love: pork belly and shrimp, but it also combines a technique we love, and that’s caramelization.
+We love it not only because it contains two ingredients we love: pork belly and shrimp, but it also displays a fundamental technique we love, and that’s caramelization.
 Who wouldn’t love pork belly thats rendered and caramelized to a crisp like bacon, along with sweet, succulent shrimp?

 We’ve talked about caramelization before with ga kho, ca kho to, and thit kho and all of these dishes highlight the fact that caramelization can be done in a variety of ways from making a caramel sauce by browning sugar to using the natural sugars of coconut juice in a long braise.
 In tom rang thit ba chi (or ba roi, as southerners would say), the simple combination of sugar and fish sauce and pork fat renders magic.
 We often highlights regional dishes from the northern, central, and southern regions Vietnam to point out the diversity of Vietnamese cuisine.
 But tom rang thit ba chi however is one dish that you can find in any household, in any village, and in any part of the country.